 Graduates of the PsyD in Clinical Psychology will:

-develop a focus in integrated behavioral health that will allow them to work effectively with individuals and organizations across boundaries of economic, physical, psychological, sociocultural, and spiritual issues.
+Develop a focus in integrated behavioral health that will allow them to work effectively with individuals and organizations across boundaries of economic, physical, psychological, sociocultural, and spiritual issues.

-be prepared using multidisciplinary approaches through a variety of modalities including consultation, psycho-education, advocacy, and direct clinical care.
+Be prepared using multidisciplinary approaches through a variety of modalities including consultation, psycho-education, advocacy, and direct clinical care.

-gain an understanding and sensitivity to providing behavioral health services to those who have been traditionally disadvantaged due to socioeconomic, race/ethnicity, gender, religion, or disability status or sexual orientation and others who are underserved in current health care systems.
+Gain an understanding and sensitivity to providing behavioral health services to those who have been traditionally disadvantaged due to socioeconomic, race/ethnicity, gender, religion, or disability status or sexual orientation and others who are underserved in current health care systems.

-Collaborative Doctor of Psychology (PsyD) Program - Course of the Program
+Doctor of Psychology (PsyD) Program - Course of the Program

-- The program consists of four years of academic study, including four years of practica (1200-2000 hours), a professional project, and a ﬁfth year internship (1500-2000 hours applied toward licensure), typically completed at another institution.
+- The program consists of four years of academic study, including four years of practica (1500-2000 hours), a professional project, and a ﬁfth year internship (1500-2000 hours applied toward licensure), typically completed at another institution.
 The level of complexity and the number of hours of practica increases each year throughout the first four years.
 Each practicum placement takes place in the community and includes a course on campus.

 - Some courses may be taken jointly with students in the Master of Science in Behavioral Health, the Master of Public Health, and the Doctor of Nursing Practice in Psychiatric Nurse Practitioner Programs, and occasionally with students in other USF schools and colleges.